Serving on a Grand Jury

 $6.00 for the first day, then $34.00 for each day they are present.
 Alternates only get reimbursed if they are named to replace one of the grand jurors.

 For security purposes, all persons entering the Courthouse or Justice Center must pass through metal detectors, and may be subject to a personal search.
-No pocket knives, knitting needles, embroidery needles, etc., will be permitted into the premises.
+No pocket knives, knitting needles, embroidery needles, etc., will be permitted on the premises.

 Arriving to Court

 Report to the courtroom of the court which has summoned you on the correct date and time.
-The judge will select fourteen people, twelve grand jurors and two alternate grand jurors.
+The judge will select fourteen people, twelve grand jurors, and two alternate grand jurors.
 The alternates will serve only if one of the original twelve grand jurors becomes disqualified.
-There are ten felony District Courts and they are located in the first four (4) floors of the Bexar County Justice Center.
+There are ten felony District Courts and they are located on the first four (4) floors of the Bexar County Justice Center.

 - is at least 18 years of age;